vijananish/numpy-python/README.md

 ## MEMORY LAYOUT
 Strides - Number of bytes in each dimension while traversing.
-Eg. in 3X3 matrix with itemsize = 2 then stride is 6.
+E.g. in 3X3 matrix with itemsize = 2 then stride is 6.

 ## VECTORIZATION
 ### 1. Uniform Vectorization
 ![alt text](https://www.labri.fr/perso/nrougier/from-python-to-numpy/data/Textile-Cone-cropped.jpg)
 In this all elements share the same computation time while processing.
 There is no specific time for a particular step.
-Eg. Game of Life
+E.g. Game of Life

 ### 2. Temporal Vectorization
 ![alt text](https://www.labri.fr/perso/nrougier/from-python-to-numpy/data/Fractal-Broccoli-cropped.jpg)